 If there are errors in a reinsurance administration system’s treaty data, valuation actuaries could be calculating reserves inaccurately.

-For example, let’s say they calculate that 10 million dollars is required in reserves based on the treaty data, when it should more accurately be 13 million dollars.
+For example, let’s say they calculate that 10 million dollars are required in reserves based on the treaty data when it should more accurately be 13 million dollars.
 This shortfall could impact the company's ability to pay future claims.